joseadrian/kodotick/README.md

 TO DO
 =====

-- Fix scaleToFit for Chrome
+- ~~Fix scaleToFit for Chrome~~
+  - scaleToFit was removed and all the sprites and movements were scaled.
-- Use an spritesheet with the alphabet for text
+- ~~Use an spritesheet with the alphabet for text~~
+  - Only digits
 - Remove the joypad and buttons
 - Improve sounds and Graphics
 - Use an spritesheet for the squares and add them animations.